Diversified Growth Fund

 Nicoleta joined Baillie Gifford in 2013 and is an Investment Manager in the Multi Asset Team.
 In 2018, she joined the Multi Asset Income Portfolio Construction Group (PCG).
 Nicoleta graduated BSc (Hons) in Management and Marketing from the University of Manchester in 2013.

-You can invest in a range of our funds via a number of fund platforms and supermarkets, please see the links opposite.
+You can invest in a range of our funds via a number of fund platforms, please see the links opposite.
 Further information on the funds can be found in the relevant Key Investor Information and Prospectus Documents, which are available in English and will be sent to you free of charge on request.
 Information on the range of funds available through platforms can be found in our Platform Matrix.

 Baillie Gifford does not sponsor, maintain or have any control over the content of any other websites.
 Therefore, we are not responsible for the adequacy or accuracy of any of the information you may view, nor do we undertake to ensure successful transmission to any linked website.